A Walk Among the Tombstones

 Writer-director Scott Frank has concocted a film that does combine terrific atmosphere and suspense with bits of humor peppered throughout to go with it.
 Neeson knows that he is self-consciously referring some of his previous roles and he gives a hint of that with some subtle winks, especially with some phone calls.

 The only real complaint I have is that during its finale, it resorts to conventionality just when it’s becoming complex and intriguing.
-However, unlike Pierce Brosnan did in The November Man, Neeson sells it once again with his likable combination of physical ruggedness and a penchant for memorable monologues.
+However, unlike Pierce Brosnan did in The November Man, Neeson sells it once again with his likable combination of physical ruggedness and a penchant for memorable monologues inflatable water park.

 There’s nothing original about A Walk Among the Tombstones, but it’s skillfully made with solid performances and a brooding atmosphere at its center to hold it together.